 Van Gogh Museum

-No other place in the world has so many paintings of Vincent van Gogh under one roof.
-The collection consists of more than 200 canvases, 500 drawings and 750 written documents.
-Together these provide a fantastic insight into his life and work.
+Nowhere else will you find this quantity of Vincent van Gogh’s paintings under one roof.
+The collection boasts over 200 paintings, 500 drawings, and 750 written documents.
+Together these works give a wonderful overview of his life and work.

 Van Gogh in Amsterdam

-Let Van Gogh overwhelm you with his amazing works and find out how he influenced the art history.
-Take into account that the museum is less crowded in the morning.
-You can easily combine a visit with the nearby Rijksmuseum.
+Let Van Gogh’s fantastic work overwhelm you and discover how he influenced art’s history.
+Tip: The museum is less crowded in the morning.
+You can also combine your visit with the nearby Rijksmuseum.